The Fujifilm X-Pro3 | Engaging in something different

 Build and design

-As mentioned before, the body looks similar to the X-Pro2.
+As mentioned before, the body of the X-Pro3 looks similar to the X-Pro2.
 Under the coating, however, we will find a top cover and a base plate made of Titanium.

 Hm, Titanium is a chemical element.
 As far as I know, it’s pretty rigid and firm.
 That’s basically all I have to say about it.
 Personally, I don’t care and I never doubted that the magnesium alloy body of the X-Pro2 was robust enough.
 I buried it on the asphalt under me in a little motorcycle accident two years ago – it still works great and you hardly see any traces on the body.